 WARNING!
 The firearm is now cocked and loaded.
-Make sure the safety mechanism is still engaged in the "SAFE" position.
+Make sure the safety mechanism is still engaged in the "SAFE" or "S" position.
 Always keep the firearm pointed in a safe direction.
+Failure to control the direction of a firearm when it is discharged may lead to property damage, personal injury and/or death.